Waaped/IBM-Cognos-Analytics-AWS-EC2/README.md

 * IBM Developer account(Use your college email)
 * Time, and some money (Worth it, you can practice at home, literally pennies)

-## If You can't get these before beginning, there is no hope for you

 ##You could also get a VM going a free solution if your machine has enough RAM for it,